-12The alternative method of purchasing Chou Associates Fund in \$U.S. has been offered since September 2005.
-Performance for years prior to September 2005 is based on the \$U.S. equivalent conversion of the results of the Chou Associates Fund (\$CAN).
-The investments in the Chou Associates Fund (\$CAN) are the same as the investments in Chou Associates Fund (\$U.S.) except for the currency applied.
+5The alternative method of purchasing Chou Associates Fund in \$US has been offered since September 2005.
+Performance for years prior to September 2005 are based on the \$US equivalent conversion of the results of the Chou Associates Fund (\$CAN).
+The investments in the Chou Associates Fund (\$CAN) are the same as the investments in Chou Associates Fund (\$US) except for the currency applied.